Table Tennis Rules

-Print it out in either an 8½" x 11" format or an 18" x 24" poster size format and display next to your ping-pong® table for all to see.
+Print it out and display next to your ping-pong® table for all to see.
 Now it's time to play for real and see who the true table tennis champion is among your family and friends!

 Simply submit your email address to be linked to the Basic Rules of Table Tennis Poster.

 1. All games are played to 11 points.
 Games are not played to 21 points anymore.

 2. Matches are the best of any odd numbered games (3 of 5, 4 of 7, etc.).
 Agree on number of games before you start the first game of the match.